NOAA-EMC/global-workflow/docs/source/noaa_csp.rst

 For the storage to be allocated for the global-workflow application, it is suggested that the ``Mount Point`` be ``/lustre``.
-Once the storage has been configured, following the steps below to attach the ``/lustre`` Filesystem.
+Once the storage has been configured, follow the steps below to attach the ``/lustre`` filesystem.

 ******************************
 Attach CSP Lustre Filesystem